-- 47. Following the 2020 Census, the Legislature embarked on its redistricting process through multiple committee and subcommittee meetings in both chambers.
-The Senate Committee on Reapportionment ("Senate Committee"), House Committee on Redistricting ("House Committee"), House Subcommittee on State Legislative Redistricting ("House Legislative Subcommittee"), and House Subcommittee on Congressional Redistricting ("House Congressional Subcommittee") held initial meetings in September, October, and early November 2021 to hear presentations on redistricting law from attorneys Daniel Nordby, Andy Bardos, and Pete Dunbar, and on redistricting fundamentals from committee staff, including explanations of the VRA and the Fair Districts Amendments' Tier One and Tier Two mandates.3 - 48.
-Legislative staff and counsel also explained how whether a proposed district complied with the Tier One and VRA minority-protection mandates was determined by a "functional analysis."
-The functional analysis considered statistics within the proposed district including minority population, minority voting age population, minority voter registration, minority turnout in past elections by race, and election results.
-Once the Legislature concluded that a given district was protected from minority diminishment or dilution under the VRA or Tier One, the functional analysis was how legislative staff determined whether the district was likely to perform for the minority group's candidates of choice. - 49.
+- 46. Legislative staff and counsel also explained how whether a proposed district complied with the Tier One and VRA minority-protection mandates was determined by a "functional analysis."
+The functional analysis considered statistics within the proposed district including minority population, minority voting-age population, minority voter registration, minority turnout in past elections by race, and election results.
+Once the Legislature concluded that a given district was protected from minority diminishment or dilution under the VRA or Tier One, the functional analysis was how legislative staff determined whether the district was likely to perform for the minority group's candidates of choice. - 47.
 Following the presentations and throughout the redistricting process, legislators, their attorneys, and their staff used the terms "Tier One" and "Tier Two" as shorthand references to the requirements contained within those tiers, including Tier One's minority-protection provisions.